 But how far would you go to please someone else?
 And what would you be willing to give up just to make others happy?

 And most importantly, does this youthful trait exist within you even now?

 [Read: 25 important life lessons you need to learn to have a happy life]

 A people pleaser is a person who gives a lot of importance to pleasing others.
 And in the process, their primary intention is to be liked and appreciated in return by the people they try to please.

 A people pleaser is never a bad person.

 They’re not really manipulative, nor are they cheaters.
-But in their keen pursuit of trying to please everyone around them, they could go to any extent to win someone’s love or affection, even if that means arm twisting someone or subtly manipulating someone else.
+But in their keen pursuit of trying to please everyone around them, they could go to any extent to win someone’s love or affection, even if that means arm-twisting someone or subtly manipulating someone else.

-Almost all of us try to please someone, in the hope of getting a favor back in return from them someday.
+Now everyone has a tinge of people pleasing in them.
+Almost all of us try to please someone, in the hope of being labeled a “nice person” or getting a favor back in return from them someday.